Backup Planning in 2023: The Complete Guide with 10 Essential Tips

 Also, insurance providers nowadays ask for proof of an offsite backup during an audit.
 They need evidence to make your cyber insurance valid.

-Lastly, specific measures have to be implemented regarding data backup plans.
-Firstly, you need a clear and concise process of how the backup happens.
-You also need a way to access the backed-up data and how business-critical data can be restored in case of hardware or software failures.
+Lastly, it would help if you implemented specific measures regarding data backup plans.
+Firstly, establish a clear and concise process for how the backup happens.
+Additionally, create a way to access the backed-up data and restore business-critical data in case of hardware or software failures.

 08. Plan for Contingency: